lpmi-13/iximiuz-manifest-dojo/README.md

 ![architecture diagram](architecture-diagram.png)

-Because k3s runs with containerd, we can't just run locally built images, so we need to set up a locally running container registry.

-Besides that, we'll have a few containers running in the cluster
+We'll have a few containers running in the cluster in our application namespace (dojo):

 - a flask webserver
 - a server to deal with logs-processing (a bit contrived, but useful for local volume mounts)